TheRealShoxie/Interactive-Robot-Chess/DOCS/How to build and run/BuildAndRun.md

 ## JAVA

-Navigate to the InteractiveRobotChess folder.<br>
+Navigate to the Technical Work/User Interface/InteractiveRobotChess folder.<br>

 Inside of that run following command through a terminal:<br>